qaseemme064/Final-Project/README.md

 * Storage phase*
 *  stored using Heroku database

-* Building dashboard
+* Building Tables phase
-*  moved data from Heroku to PGAdmin4
+*  Moved data from Heroku to PGAdmin4
 *  Created ERD on Quick database
+*  created tables on PGAdmin using SQL
+*  imported merged parameters from local to Heroku Database using PGAdmin4

+* Machine Learning phase
+*  Data underwent a comparative analysis using 2 models: Prophet and LBM regression
+*  Data was trained and tested using different percentages
+*  Caculated Mean Absolute Percentage Erroe (MAPE)
+*  saved predicted values to CSV

-*
+* Building Dashboard
+*  Used Tableau desktop to export data from Postgres to create Dashboard
+*  Develope and alert system and alert list using participant information

 ### **Data Sources**: